 Use Vivarium instead, it works and it is very featured !

 Drito@sh.itjust.worksto Linux@lemmy.ml•Is KDE actually good or it is overrated?
-Or I was just unlucky because of prebuilt distros?2·27 days agoLook at the reddit called “unixporn” and search for Xfce.
+Or I was just unlucky because of prebuilt distros?2·1 month agoLook at the reddit called “unixporn” and search for Xfce.
 You ll see what’s possible with Xfce.
 For me the KDE crashes are a dealbreaker.
 My Xfce setup is so simplified, that nothing can be ugly.
 I use Bspwm for the windows and stripped down Xfce panel (dont touch third party status bars, such as polybar, its waste of time if you already have Xfce).
 No menu such as Whisker menu, but Rofi instead.
 I got Xfce stability without the old looking.

 After tried Alpine, NixOS, Archlinux…finally Im on MX linux because this is a no brain distro and I’m tired to search how to make things to work.